Outschool

 Students will learn elements of language and how the author’s choices contribute to the overall meaning of the book.
 We will discuss literary techniques and themes including poverty, perseverance, compassion, grief, forgiveness, and historical connections.

 For our final class, we will discuss and plot and complete a narrative arc activity.
-We will wrap up our discussion of the readings and do a short creative writing exercise to reflect on the book as a whole.
+We will wrap up our discussion of the readings and reflect on the book as a whole.

 Otros detalles